How to Combat Pain Related Depression

 • Fear of injury

-• Irritability, anxiety, feeling blue, blah or tired.
+• Irritability, anxiety, and feeling blue or tired

 • Becoming socially isolated